 Here at The Autism Therapy Group, we start with an intake assessment.
 That’s where you and your child will meet with their assigned BCBA.
 After speaking with you about your concerns and observing your child’s struggles, your child’s BCBA will work together with their support staff to develop the perfect customized treatment program.

 We will meet with you regularly to discuss your child’s development and adjust their treatment plans as they learn and grow.
 Our priority here at ATG is to help you and your child live a happy, successful, and fulfilling life through highly individualized, proven successful ABA therapy.

 Find Out if ABA Therapy is Right For Your Child

-We’re eager to talk to you and meet you and your child!
-We know you have many options when it comes to autism treatment, and we’d love to show you around our new center in Lombard or talk to you about our in-home autism therapy option.
+We are eager to talk to you and meet you and your child!
+Even though know there are many options when it comes to autism treatment, and we’d love to show you around our new center in Lombard or talk to you about our in-home autism therapy option.
 Contact us and we’ll help you figure out if ABA is right for you and how you can start your child on the road to success as soon as possible.